candice3620/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

     ![](./media/2dfacffcbd8ab81513f5e1d2a7fd1b23.png)

-2. Click the [Start] menu, find the shortcut icon of the BCF node program, right-click, and in the pop-up window, select "Uninstall" and uninstall according to the operation prompts, as shown in the following figure:
+2. Click the [Start] menu, find the shortcut icon of the BFM node program, right-click, and in the pop-up window, select "Uninstall" and uninstall according to the operation prompts, as shown in the following figure:

     ![](./media/e7b0ce219235a2d249478eec6e5a43dd.png)

-   > Note: After any of the above paths are successfully uninstalled, the BCF node program icon will not be found on the desktop and menu buttons.
+   > Note: After any of the above paths are successfully uninstalled, the BFM node program icon will not be found on the desktop and menu buttons.
 The current uninstallation will retain the data files and log files of the current chain.
 If you want to completely clear the files, you need to delete all files and sub-files in the installation directory.

 ## Genesis block application

 ### Apply for Genesis Block

-After the BCF node program is installed, the default operation is the main chain of the biological chain forest BFChain.
-If users want to create and run a blockchain of their own, they need to apply to the Biochain Forest team to create a genesis block in the form of email.
+After the BFM node program is installed, the default operation is the main chain of the BFChainMeta.
+If users want to create and run a blockchain of their own, they need to apply to the BFChainMeta team to create a genesis block in the form of email.

 The email must contain the following information: